Shotgun start

 The December 2004 issue of Golf Digest reported that in May 1956, Jim Russell, the head pro at Walla Walla Country Club in Walla Walla, Washington, fired a shotgun to sound the start of play.
 This is purportedly the first time a tournament used such a starting format.
-Today, a siren is used so that golfers all over the course can hear the signal to start, or a specific time is designated.
+Today, a central siren, loudspeaker or horn is used so that golfers all over the course can hear the signal to start, or a specific time is designated.

 This starting format is popular for charity events, as everyone starts and finishes at the same time.
 This allows for a post-event meal where the prizes can be awarded.
 It can also be used for large group and corporate tournaments as well as events where the participants arrive at the venue together on a bus.

 Most golf courses have strict rules and policies when booking this type of tournament (as the number of players involved essentially closes the course to other golfers), which may include one or more of the following: